ryanmio/kenya-nigeria-prep-hallucination-audit/docs/audere-white-paper-citations.md

 ## Implications for Scientific Integrity

 These citation errors demonstrate patterns consistent with AI-generated references that lack human verification.

-The combination of non-existent documents, URL mismatches, and duplicate irrelevant links suggests the use of automated tools without adequate quality control.
+> **Why the Corrections Matter**  These are not minor errata (e.g., a missing punctuation mark).
+Audere’s post-publication edits remove entirely **fictitious citations** and replace them with legitimate—but thematically mismatched—documents.
+That pivot implicitly concedes the originals never existed and further weakens the evidentiary chain supporting the white-paper’s AI claims.
+A full correction notice or transparency statement would normally be expected in peer-reviewed contexts.

 **Potential consequences:**
 - Undermines confidence in the white-paper's evidence base